TrietTruong211/search-engine/README.md

 # Search Engine

-This application is a clone of goole search
+This application is a clone of google search

 ## Functionalities